 Pieter Rohrbach (drums)

-Pieter is 25 years old.
-He has his master’s degree in Psychology and is currently enrolled in the research master program Media Technology at University Leiden.
+Pieter, born in 1991, has master degrees in Psychology and Media Technology at Leiden University.
+He is currently a Ph.D. candidate at the Leiden Medical University Centre on the subject of e-mental health.
 Playing drums since he was 13 years old and playing in bands from when he was 14 years old yields a reasonable amount of playing experience, both individually as well as with others.
 In bands such as Never Forget and The Hearted, Pieter learnt to play tight rock and punk grooves as well as the importance of energy during live performances.
 After trying multiple genres his focus now lies on playing jazz.
 This approach makes that he is not only a technically solid drummer, but also tries to bring melodies to the drum set to enhance or complete the phrases from melodic instruments.
 Pieter has had lessons throughout his drumming career.
 First at the music school in Alphen aan den Rijn and later at the Royal Conservatory of The Hague.

 Herman Rohrbach (piano)

-Herman is 27 years old.
-He earnestly touched keys for the first time in the summer of 2005, when his parents got him a keyboard as compensation for the drumkit they bought for Pieter.
-His keyboard teacher, Ype van der Werf, whom he met in the fall of 2005, was so impressed with the progress he had made over the summer that he advised him to switch to classical piano, which he did.
-Over the course of three years, urged on by Ype, his love for the piano grew ever deeper, leading him to apply for the Practicum Musicae program, a collaboration between Leiden University and the Royal Conservatory of The Hague.
-After a succesful audition, he continued his piano studies under the tutelage of Marcel Baudet, a renowned piano teacher of international importance.
-Both his pianistic skills and his understanding of music theory reached new heights, and it is this combination of skills that forms the basis for his compositions for the Rohrbach Connection.
+Herman, born in 1989, started playing keyboard in the summer of 2005, when his parents got them a keyboard as compensation for the drumkit bought for Pieter.
+Their keyboard teacher, Ype van der Werf, whom they met in the fall of 2005, was so impressed with the progress they had made over the summer that he advised them to switch to classical piano.
+Over the course of three years, urged on by Ype, their love for the piano grew ever deeper, leading them to apply for the Practicum Musicae program, a collaboration between Leiden University and the Royal Conservatory of The Hague.
+They continued their piano studies under the tutelage of Marcel Baudet, a renowned piano teacher of international importance.
+Both their pianistic skills and their understanding of music theory reached new heights, and it is this combination of skills that forms the basis for their compositions for the Rohrbach Connection.
+In recent years, they have studied jazz, musical composition and audio production in their free time to broaden their perspective even further.